cfinke/Parametric-Ping-Pong-Paddle/README.md

 ===========================
 A parametric ping pong paddle (or table tennis racket) with support for many different handle styles and blade shapes.

-[paddle.stl](The example STL) was generated with the following options:
+[The example STL](paddle.stl) was generated with the following options:

 ```
 handle_length = 100;